ibm-cloud-docs/dns/ro-migration.md

 Your reseller account automatically moves to the Tucows’ OpenSRS reseller platform if you don't respond to the emails.
 A password reset email is triggered, which remains active for 24 hours.

-#### If I choose to migrate to OpenSRS, when can I access my account and add funding in the new Tucows’ OpenSRS Reseller account?
+#### If I choose to migrate to OpenSRS, when can I access my account in the new Tucows’ OpenSRS Reseller account?
 {: #100-499-when-to-access}
 {: faq}
 {: support}